ToxicFrog/ss2map/README.md

 marked on the map with stars.
 Mousing over an object in the list will hilight it on the map and display its object info in the lower left.

+Searches will also return all containers that contain the searched-for object, so if you search for (e.g.) `audio log`, you will also see crates, corpses, etc in the search results -- mouse over them to view their contents.

 ## Known Issues and Future Work

 - The terrain renderer currently assumes all terrain brushes are rectangular prisms.
 This works remarkably well but produces obviously wrong results in a few places.
 Support for cylinders, pyramids, offset pyramids, and spheres is needed.